 The Chicago Bulls have been trying to find a new identity ever since the wonderful Jordan era has sadly come to an end after their last championship run in 1998.
 As a fan and many others, we wish that era never came to an end and would still be winning championships as we speak.
 But with everything along with people, they cannot last forever.
 With drafts come and go many years you would think the team would find their savior again with one of the drafts after Jordan left.
 They thought they landed with a young man out of Memphis who miraculously turned out to be a Chicago native himself.
 I am referring to Derrick Rose, he came out the gate ready to take on the league by jumping out the gym and dominating every opponent that stood in his way.
 After winning MVP only his third season, there were high hopes in the organization that they truly found the one that could league them into winning more championships throughout his career.
 Then reality set in after suffering a terrible ACL tear, in the second half of a game that was already a blowout!!

 Sorry, I had to get it out.
 As a fan you have to bring up old stuff as if the wound was still fresh, I know you understand.
 After missing the next season, Rose came back the following year ready to pick up where he left and if you know the timeline then you know what happens next, which caused him to miss the remainder of the 2013-14 season.
-You would think the injuries would somewhat come to a halt with a few sprain ankles or sore knees due from the previous injuries, right?
+You would think the injuries would somewhat come to a halt with a few sprain ankles or sore knees due to the previous injuries, right?
 Absolutely wrong!
 The next year he had another injury, which caused him to miss the remaining 14-15 season.
 At this point, the organization decided to blow up the team and start fresh with a young squad, and with getting rid of Rose that meant getting rid of one of the best two-way guards in the league and is known for being the closer of teams he has been on, Jimmy Butler.

-With the team still in rebuilding mode, they have picked up some nice pieces over the course of three years.
+With the team still in rebuilding mode, they have picked up some nice pieces over three years.
 Trading to get Kris Dunn and Zach LaVine, both known for their own attributes.
 Dunn for being a very good point guard in college and with the right coaching he could transition into a nice one in the NBA, LaVine is one of the most explosive Small Forwards in the league.
 He may have had a minor set back with a torn ACL but after coming back he picked up right where he left off and is still growing within the league.
-Also in the draft they picked up two big men in back to back years, Lauri Markkanen coming the first year who transitioned into a nice stretch forward who also can take you inside and show you who is boss, and then there’s Wendell Carter Jr. who turned into a shot-blocking rebounder from Duke, who is coming back for his second year.
+Also in the draft, they picked up two big men in back to back years, Lauri Markkanen coming the first year who transitioned into a nice stretch forward who also can take you inside and show you who is boss, and then there’s Wendell Carter Jr. who turned into a shot-blocking rebounder from Duke, who is coming back for his second year.